Grid ref: TL 781 041 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Danbury Common is a good illustration of the way commons were formed, criss-crossed by roads, tracks and paths, with long straggling boundaries funnelling out along the roads, and with houses in enclaves.
+Danbury Common is a good illustration of the way commons were formed: criss-crossed by roads, tracks and paths, with long straggling boundaries funnelling out along the roads, and with houses in enclaves.
 The southern part is still typical of a traditional open common, but the northern part has seen natural progression to woodland.

 Grazing by stock kept the commons open from Saxon times until the early 1900s but today, as it is difficult to protect animals on common land, often the best that can be done is to simulate grazing by mowing at different heights and times throughout the year and removing the clippings.
+This is what the National Trust has been doing, opening up large areas in the southern part of the common within which heather and other heathland plants have reappeared

 The common is on both sides of the road running south from Danbury to Bicknacre.